 The American Dream is supposed to be reserved for those who “work hard.”
 People who seem like they’re having fun at work, or taking a break, or leaving early to pick up their kids… those people are considered to be less productive, less dedicated to getting ahead in life.
 In fact, unless we learn to pace ourselves, to take breaks, to value family time, our productivity suffers.
 We become less efficient, even less dedicated, as our energy wanes.

 2. “Tough Guy” Image

 That legendary cinematic image of the tough guy or gal assumes super-heroic fortitude and ability to soak up punishment and just keep on as if nothing had happened.
-Even though our culture presents the tough guy as a role model at every turn, it’s just not a realistic role model.
+Even though at every turn our culture presents the tough guy as a role model, it’s just not realistic.

 While life may occasionally demand that we give everything we’ve got and then some, mostly, it doesn’t.
 And shouldn’t.
 We’ve got to preserve our stamina for the long haul.

 I don’t know about you, but I was taught from a young age that a good, moral person always puts others’ needs before their own.
 Prioritizing my own needs would be petty and selfish.